-Honey Sriracha Sauce is a super versatile condiment that can be used as a dip, glaze, marinade or spread.
-This sweet, spicy, and sticky sauce pairs brilliantly with baked, deep-fried, or air-fried chicken (be it wings, thighs, drumsticks, or tenders).
+This honey sriracha sauce is a very versatile condiment that I use as a dip, glaze, marinade and even a spread.
+It's sweet and spicy and sticky and pairs brilliantly with baked, deep-fried, or air-fried chicken.

 Ingredient Notes